openyurtio/openyurt/docs/enhancements/20210729-yurtappdaemon.md

 	RevisionHistoryLimit *int32 `json:"revisionHistoryLimit,omitempty"`
 }

-// UnitedDaemonSetStatus defines the observed state of UnitedDaemonSet. type UnitedDaemonSetStatus struct {
+// YurtAppDaemonStatus defines the observed state of YurtAppDaemon. type YurtAppDaemonStatus struct {
-	// ObservedGeneration is the most recent generation observed for this UnitedDaemonSet.
+	// ObservedGeneration is the most recent generation observed for this YurtAppDaemon.
 It corresponds to the
-	// UnitedDaemonSet's generation, which is updated on mutation by the API Server.
+	// YurtAppDaemon's generation, which is updated on mutation by the API Server.
 	// +optional
 	ObservedGeneration int64 `json:"observedGeneration,omitempty"`

-	// Count of hash collisions for the UnitedDaemonSet.
-The UnitedDaemonSet controller
+	// Count of hash collisions for the YurtAppDaemon.
+The YurtAppDaemon controller
 	// uses this field as a collision avoidance mechanism when it needs to
 	// create the name for the newest ControllerRevision.
 	// +optional
 	CollisionCount *int32 `json:"collisionCount,omitempty"`

-	// CurrentRevision, if not empty, indicates the current version of the UnitedDaemonSet.
+	// CurrentRevision, if not empty, indicates the current version of the YurtAppDaemon.
 	CurrentRevision string `json:"currentRevision"`

-	// Represents the latest available observations of a UnitedDaemonSet's current state.
+	// Represents the latest available observations of a YurtAppDaemon's current state.
 	// +optional
-	Conditions []UnitedDaemonSetCondition `json:"conditions,omitempty"`
+	Conditions []YurtAppDaemonCondition `json:"conditions,omitempty"`

 	// TemplateType indicates the type of PoolTemplate TemplateType TemplateType `json:"templateType"`

-	// NodePools indicates the list of node pools selected by UnitedDaemonSet NodePools []string `json:"nodepools,omitempty"`
+	// NodePools indicates the list of node pools selected by YurtAppDaemon NodePools []string `json:"nodepools,omitempty"`
 }

-// UnitedDaemonSetCondition describes current state of a UnitedDaemonSet. type UnitedDaemonSetCondition struct {
+// YurtAppDaemonCondition describes current state of a YurtAppDaemon. type YurtAppDaemonCondition struct {
 	// Type of in place set condition.
-	Type UnitedDaemonSetConditionType `json:"type,omitempty"`
+	Type YurtAppDaemonConditionType `json:"type,omitempty"`

 	// Status of the condition, one of True, False, Unknown.
 	Status corev1.ConditionStatus `json:"status,omitempty"`